opengeospatial/e-learning/source/index.rst

 OGC E-learning
 ==============

-This is the official documentation for OGC standards.
+This is an official OGC tutorial module.

 .. toctree::
    :maxdepth: 2